 Information You Provide to Us.
 In order to take advantage of certain Services or features offered or provided on the Site, you may be asked to provide personal information.
-For example, we may collect your name, email address, employment information, and education-related information when you submit your information through the “Contact Us” functionality on the Site or directly to a Foundation Medicine representative at the office.
+For example, we may collect identifiers, such as your name, email address, employment information, and education-related information.
+We collect these categories of information when you visit the Site or provide information directly to a Foundation Medicine representative at the office.
 Foundation Medicine is dedicated to protecting the privacy of your personal information.
 Foundation Medicine maintains reasonable safeguards to protect your personal information and complies with applicable U.S. and international privacy standards, including the Health Insurance Portability and Accountability Act (“HIPAA”) and the General Data Protection Regulation (“GDPR”).
 While you are not obligated to provide us with personal information, your ability to use certain Services or features may be limited if you do not.

 Information From Third-Party Sources.
 We may receive personal identifiers, commercial information, professional or employment, or education-related information about you from publicly and commercially available sources, as permitted by law, which we may combine with other information we receive from or about you.

 To Provide and Manage the Services You Request and Better Understand our Users.
 This includes, for example, enabling you to participate in features provided by the Services.
 We also may use information we gather to better understand and serve users and to improve our services.

 To Contact You.
 We may use your personal information to respond to questions you submit via the Services or to communicate with you regarding news, updates, or educational and marketing materials.
 You may opt out of receiving commercial email messages from us by following the instructions in those messages.

 To Protect the Rights of the Services and Others.
 We may use your information as we believe is necessary or appropriate to protect, enforce, or defend the legal rights, privacy, security, safety, or property of the Services, its employees or agents, or other users, and to comply with applicable law.

 Sharing of Information